When Substance Use Becomes a Third in the Relationship: Understanding Competing Attachment

 The Work of Repair

-It’s about creating a relationship that feels safer to turn toward than away from- while also recognizing that change often happens in steps.
+The couples therapy work can then become not just about stopping a behavior, but about gently shifting where safety and comfort are found- from something outside the relationship back toward connection within it.
+It’s about creating a relationship that feels safer to turn toward than away from, while also recognizing that change often happens in steps.

 The goal isn’t one specific or perfect outcome.
 It’s creating enough space between the person and the substance so that the relationship has a chance to be experienced differently.